-Indonesia is a country located in Southeast Asia, situated between the Indian Ocean and the Pacific Ocean and has an area of almost 3 times the size of Texas.
-If you plan to visit one of the many islands of the world's largest archipelago, read below some practical information for your stay.
+Indonesia is a country located in Southeast Asia, situated between the Indian Ocean and the Pacific Ocean, and has an area of almost 3 times the size of Texas.
+If you are planning on visiting one of the many islands of the world’s largest archipelago, here you’ll find some practical information for your trip.

 Indonesian is the official language of Indonesia, a language derived from Malay, which is spoken by the entire population, which usually speaks at least two languages – Indonesian and one of the other 700 languages and dialects of the various ethnic groups of origin.

 It is possible to get along with English, but some useful phrases in Indonesian are:

 Selamat pagi / selamat siang / selamat sore / selamat malam – Good morning (until 10h) / good afternoon (from 11h to 15h) / good afternoon (from 15h to 18h) / good evening/night (after 18h)

 Di mana…? – Where is…?